Almost Orthogonal Arrays: Search Three Ways: Search/Construction Results

-Additionally, in Subsection~\ref{sec:sl}, we compare the arrays that we found with respect to others found in the literature, such as those of \cite{ke2015}, \cite{UDrepository} and \cite{ma2000new}.
-We do this comparison with respect to the tolerance and other non-orthogonality measures: $\mcD_f$ with $f(a)=a-\frac{s+1}{2}$ (Definition~\ref{defi:Dvalue}), $D_1$, $D_2$ (Definition~\ref{defi:D1D2}), and CD, WD and MD (Definition~\ref{defi:CDWDMD})\footnote{We don't consider DD as it depends on several parameters, making it hard to represent it.}.
-The discrepancy measures have been computed with the DiceDesign package \cite{dicedesign} from R software \cite{R}.
 We report these comparative results in Tables~\ref{tab:udl1} and \ref{tab:udl2}.
 Moreover, in Table~\ref{tab:make}, we further report our comparative results against arrays with parameters beyond our initial consideration.
 We discuss these comparative results in Subsection~\ref{sec:sl}.
 We specify the notation used in Table~\ref{tb:not2}.

 All the arrays, whose results we report, are available at the following repository:

 In each of the tables mentioned above, we mark in boldface the best value attained for the array.

 \begin{remark} All the searches, either through IP (Section~\ref{sec:integerprogramming}) and heuristic methods (Section~\ref{sec:heuristic}), were conducted in the ARINA computational cluster from SGI/IZO-SGIker at the University of the Basque Country \cite{arina}.
 In total, we run each of our searches up to a maximum of 100Gb of memory and 72 hours of computation time.
 Because of this, the search has been limited to arrays with the number of runs, factors and levels that we have considered. \end{remark}